openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func store(val: UInt8, memoryOrder!: MemoryOrder): Unit
 ```

-Function: Performs a write operation using the memory ordering specified by `memoryOrder`, writing the value specified by parameter `val` to the atomic type.
+Function: Performs a write operation using the memory ordering specified by `memoryOrder` to write the value specified by parameter `val` to the atomic type.

 > **Note:**
 >